sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | 22                                                 | 0.22    | 2-3       |
 | (capacity depends on wire quality & length of run) |         |           |

-That's enough wiring technicalities.
-Let's talk about the actual MegaSquirt now.

 ## Megasquirt wiring, sensors and you

 Sensors give the ECU data so that it can do its job.
-If a sensor fails or malfunctions, the ECU will fail.
-Therefore, get the correct sensors and get the correct pinouts for your application.
-From my experience, you get what you pay for.
+If a sensor fails or malfunctions, the ECU will bug out and use some default value.
+Do your homework and plan if failure happens.
+From my experience with parts, you get what you pay for.
 While eBay and Alibaba sensors might come cheap, I wouldn't count on all of them giving you all of the correct instructions and wiring diagrams needed to do the work.
-Stick to the tried and true sensors like OEM or GM sensor.
+Stick to the tried and true sensors like OEM, GM, or other brand names like Bosch or Denso sensors.

-Sensors usually work by changing their physical properties to produce some resistance and that resistance will reference a specific value.
+Sensors work as a result of changing their physical properties to produce some resistance and that resistance will reference a specific value.
 It can be a bi-metallic metal, plate, resistance, and so on.
-Remember, **sensors grounds should end at the engine, not at the battery.** Not sure where to start, follow my table here and swap out your sensors accordingly.
+Remember, **sensors grounds should end at the engine, not at the battery.** Grounding to the engine usually will collect less noise than grounding at the battery.
+Grounding at the battery may collect noise from other electronics.
+Use the next table to check off focus on what sensors you will need.
+Otherwise, read along.

 ### Megasquirt sensor table